-I was an awkward teen throughout the early to mid 80s when the show was a weekly staple (and my husband was the awkward male version of the same), yet both of us were huge fans of Facts.
-It was the evening TV equivalent of the after school special, and although it was set at a private boarding school and in many ways not relatable, it was ironically very relatable.
+I was an awkward teen throughout the early to mid-80s when the show was a weekly staple (and my husband was the awkward male version of the same), yet both of us were huge fans of Facts.
+It was the evening TV equivalent of the after-school special, and although it was set at a private boarding school and in many ways not relatable, it was ironically very relatable.

-Facts of Life ran on NBC for 11 seasons and started as a spinoff of Diff’rent Strokes.
+The Facts of Life ran on NBC for 11 seasons and started as a spinoff of Diff’rent Strokes.
 It featured their housekeeper, Mrs. Garrett, and tackled a plethora of adolescent angst-ridden topics including bullying, drug use, dating, peer pressure, sex, and even racism.

-But it was the four young actresses on the show who brilliantly played teenagers facing real life challenges and personal crises that we grew to love.
+But it was the four young actresses on the show who brilliantly played teenagers facing real-life challenges and personal crises that we grew to love.

-Their characters’ names eventually became household names, because who doesn’t hear Tootie, Blair, Natalie, and Jo and instantly go back to that cozy common room of their boarding school dormitory, and think of a young Kim Fields whizzing by on roller skates, a brusque Nancy McKeon jabbing with beauty queen Lisa Whelchel, and the standby jokester of the bunch Mindy Cohn adding comic relief to the most tense filled moments.
+Their characters’ names eventually became household names, because who doesn’t hear Tootie, Blair, Natalie, and Jo and instantly go back to that cozy common room of their boarding school dormitory, and think of a young Kim Fields whizzing by on roller skates, a brusque Nancy McKeon jabbing with beauty queen Lisa Whelchel, and the standby jokester of the bunch Mindy Cohn adding comic relief to the most tension-filled moments.

-But honestly?
-I don’t care a single bit, because I desperately want to see these women back together and in front of a camera.
-Fields says there will be plenty of inside jokes for long time fans of the old show to enjoy, and she even had the writers name the fictional town’s ice skating rink after Charlotte Rae, the beloved actress who played Mrs. Garret, and who succumbed to cancer last year.
+Fields came through with plenty of inside jokes for long-time fans of the old show to enjoy, and she even had the writers name the fictional town’s ice skating rink after Charlotte Rae, the beloved actress who played Mrs. Garret, and who succumbed to cancer last year.

-I don’t know about you, but I plan on kicking off my personal holiday movie marathon with these four ladies who now oddly feel like they could be my girlfriends, and maybe even doing up my hair Blaire style for the occasion.
+I don’t know about you, but I plan on rounding out my personal 2021 holiday movie marathon with these four ladies who now oddly feel like they could be my girlfriends and maybe even doing up my hair Blaire style for the occasion.

 (Now that I have my own teens, ain’t that the truth!)

-You Might Also Enjoy:
+You Might Also Want to Read: